deti-maker-lab/core/README.md

 # DETI Maker Lab — Development Setup Guide

+>To be reviewed, might not be consistent in 100% with actual steps.

 This document explains how to set up the local development environment, run the project, and stop everything at the end of the day.

 > Recommended setup for Windows contributors: **Windows + WSL2 (Ubuntu) + Docker Desktop + VS Code + Android Studio**.